christina-taggart/javascript-racer-two-player/README.md

 # Javascript Racer 1 Front End

-Click on image to see the video.
+##Click on the image below to see a video demo of our game!
 [![Video](http://img.youtube.com/vi/Cmiq-vQEnoQ/0.jpg)](http://www.youtube.com/watch?v=Cmiq-vQEnoQ)

 ## Learning Competencies